BlackZork/mqmgateway/README.md

 ### Multi device modbus slave definitions.

-Address list can be used in `modbus.networks.slaves.address` to define properties for mutiple slaves at once:
+Address list can be used in `modbus.networks.slaves.address` to define properties for multiple slaves at once:

 ```yaml
 modbus: